In a Nutshell:

 So, where does that leave us?

-If you’ve read to this point, then we think you’ll agree that the Autonomous product line is quite good.
+If you’ve read this point, we think you’ll agree that the Autonomous product line is quite good.

 From a technical standpoint, there’s not a thing in the world wrong with these chairs.

-First and foremost, two of the models (the Core and Recline) only support up to 250 pounds of user weight.
+First and foremost, two models (the Core and Recline) only support up to 250 pounds of user weight.

 That’s fine if you weigh 250 or less, but if you happen to weigh more, then no matter how much you may like these, they’re just going to be nonstarters for you.

-The Pro and the Pro+ are better in that regard, supporting up to 300 pounds of user weight, and the Pro+ has the most adjustable features of any of the chairs in the lineup—though we do kinda wish the company had merged the reclining model with this one, which would have made their flagship design flat-out amazing.
+The Pro and the Pro+ are better in that regard.
+They support up to 300 pounds of user weight, and the Pro+ has the most adjustable features of any of the chairs in the lineup.
+We do kind of wish the company had merged the reclining model with this one, which would have made their flagship design flat-out amazing.

 Autonomous ErgoChair Review Conclusion

-Overall, we really like these chairs, but we don’t quite love them.
-They’re a bit on the pricey side, but you get what you pay for, and all four models offer solid value.
+Overall, we really like these chairs but don’t quite love them.
+They’re a bit pricey, but you get what you pay for, and all four models offer solid value.

-We provisionally recommend the Core and the Recline variants because of the modest weight limit, and we recommend the Pro and the Pro+ models as being excellent, versatile general-purpose office chairs for light to moderate daily use.
+We provisionally recommend the Core and Recline variants because of their modest weight limit, and we recommend the Pro and Pro+ models as excellent, versatile general-purpose office chairs for light to moderate daily use.

 Other Options To Consider